When it comes to SEO, keyword research is an important foundational step.

-The fallacy with this approach is that “great content” doesn’t differentiate between people at different stages of the buyer’s journey – keywords do.
+The fallacy with this approach is that “great content” doesn’t differentiate between people at different stages of the buyer’s journey.

 You need to know what people search for and how they search.

-The specific use of long-tail keywords changes the closer a person gets to buying (or converting).
+The specific use of keywords changes the closer a person gets to buying (or converting).

-Luckily, there are several other great keyword research tools available on the market: some free, some paid.
+Luckily, there are several other great keyword research tools available on the market — some free, and some paid.

-While there are tools like SEMrush and Ahrefs that make this process easy, these popular options come with a hefty price tag for even the lowest cost plans: roughly $100/month.
+While there are tools like Semrush and Ahrefs that make this process easy, these popular options come with a hefty price tag for even the lowest cost plans at roughly $100/month.